 - Austrade (Australian Trade and Investment Commission) – assists businesses to grow their business in international markets.
 Find out about export markets, grants and assistance, and expanding your business outside Australia.

-- Australian Taxation Office – learn about support for Aboriginal and Torres Strait Islander peoples including information about business structures, common taxes and how to register for them, as well as how to get help.
+- Australian Taxation Office – learn about support for Aboriginal and Torres Strait Islander peoples including information about business structures, common taxes and how to register for them, and how to get more help.

 - Business.gov.au – a whole-of-government service providing independent business advice and help with support and training, as well as support and funding through the Entrepreneurs' program.